chan24601/test/README.md

-# my first test repo
+# test file for econ 520

-Hello All !!

-Delete
+hello to all!